JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 with the same number and order of rows as the source (even if `GroupedDataFrame` had its groups reordered).

 For `combine`, rows in the returned object appear in the order of groups in the `GroupedDataFrame`.
-The functions can return an arbitrary number of rows for each group, but the kind of returned object and the number and names of columns must be the same for all groups.
+The functions can return an arbitrary number of rows for each group, but the kind of returned object and the number and names of columns must be the same for all groups, except when a `DataFrame()` or `NamedTuple()` is returned, in which case a given group is skipped.

 It is allowed to mix single values and vectors if multiple transformations are requested.
 In this case single value will be repeated to match the length